NO WE WON'T MOVEMENT

 There were no hanging yellow bunches of bananas for several days, all the other fruit in the shops run out, and finally the shops were closed.

 If, after the first roaring MiG jet fighter, it was fairly calm, and the news from Tigray was getting worse, we experienced another attack on Nov.
 14 in the middle of the day.
-A fighter plane was heard again and the rocket fell into downtown near the Caribbean restaurant, which we regularly visited before the pandemic.
+A fighter plane was heard again and the rocket fell into downtown near the 'Karibu' restaurant, in which we were regularly guests before the pandemic.
 Two men died.
 The federal army reportedly wanted to bomb the main police station, but there were allegedly Eritrean pilots on the planes who did not want to hit the target.
 These pilots were later fired by Isaias Afwerki, they were no longer allowed to fly.
-Rumour has it that Eritrean soldiers were forced into battle - whether you go to fight or shot in the head.
+Rumours were that Eritrean soldiers were being forced to fight - either to fight or to be shot in the head.

-In this situation, also drove the first convoy, but it was ‘forced’ and totally panicked (due to the pressures of tourists who came to Ethiopia on holiday during the COVID-19 time !?).
+In this situation, the first convoy also left, but it was 'forced' and totally panic-stricken (because of the pressure from tourists who had come to Ethiopia on holiday during COVID19!?).
 Ethiopians, however, are inexperienced in such a situation.
-In addition, they announced that the convoy would take only 50 km to the Afar region to the east, where they would get out and send us on few kilometres long walk (in a depression where it is hot as hell with 15 kg luggage) and board back into the new composition.
+In addition, it was announced that the convoy will only go 50 km to Afar province to the east, where people will get off and walk a few kilometres (in the Danakil depression, where it is hot as hell with 15 kg luggage) and get back on board the new convoy.
 This, of course, was not acceptable to us.
-Namely, we know how they do not know how to properly organize, in terms of security, even tourist trips, let alone evacuations from the war.
+We know how they cannot even organise tourist trips properly, in terms of security, let alone evacuations from a war zone.

 Yesterday, at a meeting with the German consul, we learned that they had travelled for 4 days, that they had slept in military camps, and that some people who were in convoys were even missing…